Multimodal classification of forest biodiversity potential from 2D orthophotos and 3D airborne laser scanning point

-When averaged over five runs, ResNet-18 achieved an overall accuracy of $69.0\% \pm 3.7\%$ and a mean accuracy of $69.4\% \pm 3.7\%$ on the test set, as seen in Figure~\ref{fig:barplot-high-and-low-correct-and-incorrect} and Table~\ref{tab:results}.
-The model performed notably better on high biodiversity potential forests ($87.6\% \pm 8.0\%$) compared to low biodiversity potential forests ($51.2\% \pm 11.3\%$), indicating a class imbalance in the model's predictive capabilities.
+When averaged over seven runs with the best identified hyperparameter settings and trained and evaluated on the RGB-color channels of the orthophotos, ResNet-18 achieved an overall accuracy of $77.6\%$ on the BioVista test set on the binary classification task\comment{ table updated}.
+The model performed notably better on the high forest biodiversity potential class ($88.0\%$) compared to the low forest biodiversity potential class ($67.5\%$), indicating a significant class imbalance in the predictive capabilities of the model, which we address in Section~\ref{sec:discussion}.

+As expected, this task proved more challenging: the confusion matrix computed over seven trials in Table~\ref{tab:cm}a shows that while the high-potential class can still be identified reliably, the low-potential class is frequently confused with the medium-potential class.